 Quadrant 3: Urgent but not important

 Urgent but not important tasks don’t have any bearing on your goals and projects but are time-sensitive.
-Quadrant 3 contains lots of activities that potentially distract us from important work because of their time-sensitive nature.
+Quadrant 3 often fills up quickly with multiple tasks that seem urgent but are actually less critical tasks.
+These activities can distract you from your main objectives, so maintaining focus on your main goals and not getting sidetracked by Quadrant 3 activities is essential.
 Activities in this quadrant shouldn’t be prioritized over those in the first and second quadrants.

 If you don’t have time to meet the deadline here, you can delegate it to someone else, allow the deadline to pass in some cases, or turn down the activity or assignment.
-It is generally recommended to delegate responsibilities in the third quadrant to create more time for important tasks.
+It is generally recommended to delegate these less critical tasks in the third quadrant to create more time for important tasks.

 To identify urgent but not important work, determine if they have any significance on what you’re working on.